Amanda Davies: BBC

 She joined the BBC in April 2007.
 She was a regular presenter of sports bulletins on the BBC News Channel (formerly News 24), BBC World News, and Breakfast on BBC One, as well as the sports bulletins on the BBC 1 weekend news.
 She was the presenter of BBC News F1 preview show Inside F1 every Friday and Saturday of race weekends, and in the 2008–09 season she presented a weekly chat-based football programme on BBC World called Sport Today: Football Review.

 In August 2011, Davies was given her own football show on BBC World News called Sports World Have Your Say, a global interactive conversation between football fans around the world.
 It was a weekly show airing on Sunday evenings.

 Davies was also a regular presenter of the BBC Sport's Your News, travelling around the country to a different location every week, telling viewers' stories.

 CNN

 On 27 March 2012, CNN confirmed that Davies would join their team of sports presenters from April.

-Davies is the main Sports Anchor on CNN, and hosts daily sports news show World Sport, as well as monthly F1 show The Circuit.
+Davies is the main sports anchor on CNN, and hosts daily sports news show World Sport, as well as monthly F1 show The Circuit.

 She has fronted CNN's coverage of all the major international sports events since joining, including the Olympics in London 2012, Sochi 2014, Rio 2016 and Pyeongchang 2018; the 2014 FIFA World Cup in Brazil, 2016 European Championships in France and the 2018 FIFA World Cup in Russia.

-She has also covered the Lance Armstrong drugs scandal, the death of Reeva Steenkamp, the FIFA scandal, and the Russian doping crisis.